Free preview · no sign-up · multi-exchange

 Coinbase Tax Calculator New Zealand

-New Zealand has no general capital gains tax, but that doesn't mean your Coinbase profits are tax-free.
-If you bought crypto with the intention to sell for profit, IRD treats your gains as taxable income.
-Upload your Coinbase CSV and get a report with gain estimates at your marginal tax rate.
+New Zealand has no general capital gains tax, but that doesn't mean Coinbase profits are tax-free.
+If you acquired crypto with the purpose of disposal at a profit, IRD treats your gains as taxable income.
+Upload your Coinbase CSV and get an NZD report with gain estimates at your marginal tax rate.
+Optionally combine with Binance, Kraken, or Nexo so cost basis flows globally across every exchange in a single NZD report.

 Step 1